ramonheras/first-RESTful-API/README.md

 ----

-**If something went wrong or you have any suggestions, open an issue ;) and I'll try to get to it ASAP.**
+**If something went wrong or you have any suggestions, open an issue and I'll try to get to it ASAP. :blush:**